malkhafajiy/CMP9134-Advanced-Software-Engineering/UML.md

 Such as [UMLet](http://www.umlet.com/).
 In this course you are eclome to use any tool you like, just search the web and find the one that suites you the most.

-*Note: in the lab you can use the [Draw.io](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) extension.
+> Note: in the lab you can use the [Draw.io](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) extension.
 Draw.io Integration

 #### Install the VS Code integration
-1- In the VS Code editor, click on the Extensions section in the left panel.
+1. In the VS Code editor, click on the Extensions section in the left panel.

-2- Search for draw.io.
+2. Search for draw.io.

-3- Click Install on the Draw.io Integration created by Henning Dieterichs.
+3. Click Install on the Draw.io Integration created by Henning Dieterichs.

 # UML Diagrams